Using Financial Aid

 1. Fill Out Your FAFSA & Apply to a Study Abroad Program

-If you have not done so already, you must complete the Free Application for Federal Student Aid (FAFSA) available online at www.fafsa.gov.
+If you have not done so already, you must complete the Free Application for Federal Student Aid (FAFSA) available online at www.fafsa.ed.gov.
 Contact the Financial Aid and Scholarships office (FAS) if you have any questions about completing the FAFSA and to ensure you have a complete financial aid application.
 You must also complete an online study abroad program application by program deadlines.
-If you wish to be considered for an Office of Study Abroad (OSA) Scholarship you must complete an OSA Scholarship Application.
+If you wish to be considered for a Study Abroad & Global Engagement Scholarship you must complete an Study Abroad & Global Engagement Scholarship Application.

-2. Confirm That You Intend to Use Financial Aid on Your OSA Online JayhawksAbroad Application
+2. Confirm That You Intend to Use Financial Aid on Your SAGE Online JayhawksAbroad Application

 3. Contact FAS to Request Additional Aid if Needed